TezBaydu/Milestone-Project-2-Holiday/readme.md

 Map to have buttons for places of interest and markers showing where these are.
 Below to show recommended places to see depending on buttons pressed.
 Text links
-Read more - to disappear when pressed and read less appears at bottom and vice versa Contact message to be non-resizeable
+Read more - to disappear when pressed and read less appears at bottom and vice versa - Read more Read less done, considering the point to place Read less at bottom
+Contact message to be non-resizeable
 Contact auto response by email also required email JavaScript Back to top button - floating